 For more information, please visit About Your Presentation page.
 Click here

 Q: Can our team present on more than one (1) project?

 A: Teams at the Spring Youth Forum must present on one project (although the "project" may involve multiple "tasks").
-Presentations and scholarship applications should involve one project.
-Please ensure your team reflects the data for your project on the Team Scholarship Application for review.
+Presentations should involve one project.
 "Project" may include more than one event/task; that is, in order to achieve a project goal, you may have more than one event, but all of the events assist in the desired outcome for the project.
-Finally, remember you only have a short time to present so be sure to be clear, concise, and focused (e.g. discuss and give examples regarding the project goal, objectives, description, outcomes, impact, etc).
+Finally, remember you only have a short time to present so be sure to be clear, concise, and focused (e.g. discuss and give examples regarding the project goal, objectives, description, outcomes, impact, etc.).